BlaineDev/431-2020/classes/postclass/README.md

 # Information on 431 Close-Out and Grades

-Your grade in this course is determined by Dr. Love once all elements are in, using the process described [in Section 13 of the Syllabus](https://thomaselove.github.io/431-2020-syllabus/determining-course-grades.html).
+Your grade in this course was determined by Dr. Love using the process described [in Section 13 of the Syllabus](https://thomaselove.github.io/431-2020-syllabus/determining-course-grades.html).

+- You should receive an email from Dr. Love late in the evening on 2020-12-15 specifying (among other things) your grades on each of the four main elements of the course.
-- Your **class participation grade** is determined in large part by your completion of Minute Papers.
+- Your **class participation grade** was determined in large part by your completion of Minute Papers.
 Your Minute Paper grade is available [in the grades roster](http://bit.ly/431-2020-grades).
     - Your class participation grade cannot be lower than your Minute Paper grade.
-Dr. Love won't make final decisions about class participation adjustments until all other grades are complete.
-    - Dr. Love can add up to 15 points for completed bonus activities, helpful Piazza comments/answers/questions, helpful in-class participation and TA feedback.
-Most students will gain between 0 and 5 points.
+    - Dr. Love could have added up to 15 points for completed bonus activities, helpful Piazza comments/answers/questions, helpful in-class participation and TA feedback.
+Most students gained between 0 and 5 points.
-        - As of 4:15 PM on 2020-12-15, 67 of 70 students had completed the evaluation at https://webapps.case.edu/courseevals/.
+        - As of 10 PM on 2020-12-15, 67 of 70 students had completed the evaluation at https://webapps.case.edu/courseevals/.
 If you're one of the 3 holdouts, please do it.
 - Your **labs grade** is available now [in the grades roster](http://bit.ly/431-2020-grades).
 This includes your grade (and TA feedback) on Lab 8.
-    - Dr. Love is now reviewing the regrade requests.
-You will receive an email if your regrade request resulted in any changes to your labs grade.
+    - Dr. Love has reviewed all requests.
+You have already received an email in response to your request if you made one.
 - Your **projects grade**.
 You should know your grade on Project A already.
 Information regarding Project B is available below.
 - Your **quiz grade**.
 You should know your grade on Quiz 1 already.
 Information regarding Quiz 2 is available below.

 ## Project B

-1. Project B grading is now complete.
-2. Dr. Love will email you information about your grade on Project B as soon as possible.
-This will include more extensive comments than he'd originally thought, pulled together from feedback on the reports, the video/zoom meeting, and your self-evaluation.
+Project B grading is now complete.
+Dr. Love's PDF email on 2020-12-15 provides full details on our response to your Project B. This will include more extensive comments than he'd originally thought, pulled together from feedback on the reports, the video/zoom meeting, and your self-evaluation.

 ## Quiz 2

 1. The [answer sketch for Quiz 2](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz2/431_2020_quiz2_with_sketch.pdf) is now available.
 It includes some information on grades class-wide.
 The best score was 95 out of 100 on the Quiz.
-2. Dr. Love has completed grading Quiz 2, and will email you information about your grade on Quiz 2 as soon as possible, including the points you received on each item.
+2. Dr. Love has completed grading Quiz 2, and his PDF email on 2020-12-15 contains detailed information about your grade on Quiz 2, including the points you received on each item.

 ---------------

 # Meeting with Professor Love

+I will answer email through 2020-12-18, and then expect to go pretty quiet for approximately four weeks, at least until my office hours on 2021-01-19.

-Dr. Love will hold eight hours of open Zoom calls for students at the following times.
+Dr. Love will hold eight hours of open Zoom calls for students at the following times. **To join a call, send an email to Dr. Love with subject "January Zoom meetings" and he'll send you the Zoom information shortly before the hours**.

 - Tuesday 2021-01-19 from 1:00 PM to 3:00 PM Eastern Time.
 - Wednesday 2021-01-20 from 4:00 PM to 6:00 PM Eastern Time.